ONLYOFFICE/plugin-languagetool/README.md

 ## Using your service

-You can install LanguageTool and send requests to it.
+You can install LanguageTool to your own server and send requests to it.

 To do so, you need to change the url address of the `serviceUrl` variable in the `./scripts/langTool.js` file.